minh-quang-pham-le/football-match-prediction-ml/README.md

 ### Installing

-And you can install all required packages automatically via:
+You can install all required packages automatically via:

 ```
 python setup.py